IoT-gamer/pico_miflora_datalogger/README.md

 This project turns a Raspberry Pi Pico W into a datalogger for a Xiaomi Miflora plant sensor.
 It operates in two modes:

-1. **Client Mode:** Scans for the sensor via BLE, reads its data (temperature, moisture, light, conductivity, and battery), and logs it to a text file on an SD card with a timestamp .
+1. **Client Mode:** (After time-sync) Scans for the sensor via BLE, reads its data (temperature, moisture, light, conductivity, and battery), and logs it to a text file on an SD card with a timestamp.

-2. **Server Mode:** On boot (or after a logging cycle), it advertises as "**MiFlora Logger**" for 30 seconds, allowing a BLE client (like your phone) to connect and write a new time to the internal Real-Time Clock (RTC).
+2. **Server Mode:** On boot, it advertises as "**MiFlora Logger**" **indefinitely**.
+It will wait in this mode until a BLE client (like your phone) connects and writes a new time to the internal Real-Time Clock (RTC). **Datalogging will not begin until the time is synced**.

 ## Key Features